RedSiege/WMIOps/README.md

-    Invoke-FileTransferOverWMI          -   Uploads or Downloads files to/from the target machine over WMI Get-SystemDrivesWMI                 -   Lists all local and network connected drives on target system Get-ActiveNICSWMI                   -   Lists all NICs on target system with an IP address
+    Invoke-FileTransferOverWMI          -   Uploads or Downloads files to/from the target machine over WMI Get-SystemDrivesWMI                 -   Lists all local and network connected drives on target system Get-ActiveNICSWMI                   -   Lists all NICs on target system with an IP address Invoke-SchedJobManipulation         -   Allows you to list, delete, or create jobs on a system over WMI

 Original blog post documenting release - [https://www.christophertruncer.com/introducing-wmi-ops/](https://www.christophertruncer.com/introducing-wmi-ops/)